 Listening to music is such a large and consistent part of my life, and has always been fuel for my emotional fires.
 Countless days have been spent in front of my stereo system, reflecting on my life and relationships.
 In each

 therapy listening session, I am going through my emotional inventory, and feeling them one by one as a parade of artists seemingly guide me through the neighborhood streets of my own psyche.
-Sappy I know, but par for the course for an Aquarian and ironically social empath like myself.
+Sappy I know, but par for the course for myself.

 It occurred to me that music was having a hard time getting through my recently hardened outer shell.
 Headphones were what I needed, for that direct injection of emotion and presence.
 Anxiety soon followed as I realized that I had just recently given up the bulk of my headphones to fellow Part-Time Audiophile staffer Nan Pincus for her own journalistic research and personal use.
 Fear not, as I am quite the resourceful fella and often able to pull myself (and others) out of the mud with ease.
 With a few waves of an editors’ magic wand, I soon had an optimists grin on my face as I greeted the well timed arrival of the Audeze LCD-1 (website).